walmartlabs/concord-website/training/includes/concord-1-beginner-4-details.md

 - uses JavaScript impl for Java Scripting API which includes extensions like print
 - show other examples from concord codebase examples folder
 - multi line
-- Copy script* from slide, comment out the form, add in `default` flow
+- Copy script block from slide, comment out the form, add in `default` flow
 - Note: specify language.
 Concord won't guess.
 - '|' (pipe) after 'body' denotes a multi-line segment
 - Save and demo - note it's a system write, not a log